 IE33 The operator provides construction services to the grantor in exchange for a financial asset and an intangible asset.
 Under both the financial asset model and intangible asset model, the operator recognises contract revenue and costs in accordance with AASB 111 Construction Contracts, that is by reference to the stage of completion of the construction.
 It measures contract revenue at the fair value of the consideration receivable.
-Thus in each of years 1 and 2 it recognises in its statement of comprehensive income construction costs of CU500 and construction revenue of CU525 (cost plus 5 per cent).
+Thus in each of years 1 and 2 it recognises in profit or loss construction costs of CU500 and construction revenue of CU525 (cost plus 5 per cent).